aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/README.md

 [NVIDIA BioNeMo](https://docs.nvidia.com/bionemo-framework/latest/) is a domain-specific machine learning framework for training and using foundation models for biology.
 This includes models for analyzing proteins, small molecules, and other biological molecules.
 To see the latest models available in BioNeMo 2.5 see [here](https://docs.nvidia.com/bionemo-framework/latest/models/).

-This guidance provides step by step instructions to pretrain [ESM2](https://docs.nvidia.com/bionemo-framework/latest/models/ESM-2/) models with NVIDIA BioNeMo on Sagemaker HyPerPod slurm clusters.
+Below are instructions to pretrain [ESM2](https://docs.nvidia.com/bionemo-framework/latest/models/ESM-2/) models with NVIDIA BioNeMo on Sagemaker HyPerPod slurm clusters.

 0. Prerequisites